 John Krumm graduated from the School of Computer Science at Carnegie Mellon University in 1993 with a PhD in robotics and a thesis on texture analysis in images.
 He worked at the Robotics Center of Sandia National Laboratories in Albuquerque, New Mexico for the next four years.
 His main projects there were computer vision for object recognition for use in robots and vehicles.
-He has been at Microsoft Research in Redmond, Washington, USA since 1997, and is currently a senior principal researcher in the AI lab.
+He has been at Microsoft Research in Redmond, Washington, USA since 1997, and is currently a senior principal researcher.
 His research focuses on understanding peoples' location and how to use that information to benefit the user.
 In 2017 he received a 10-year impact award for a paper on location privacy from the ACM UbiComp conference, and another from the same conference in 2021.
 He is an inventor on 75 patents.
 Dr. Krumm was a PC chair for UbiComp 2007, ACM SIGSPATIAL 2013, and ACM SIGSPATIAL 2014.
-He is a past coeditor in chief for the Journal of Location Based Services.
+He is a past coeditor in chief of the Journal of Location Based Services.
 He currently serves as an associate editor for ACM Transactions on Spatial Algorithms and Systems and on the editorial board of IEEE Pervasive Computing Magazine.
 He is on the executive committee of ACM SIGSPATIAL and part of the Science Advisory Committee of the Geospatial Science and Human Security Division at Oak Ridge National Laboratory.